Multi-scale Deep Neural Network (MscaleDNN) for Solving Poisson-Boltzmann Equation in Complex Domains: MscaleDNN for approximations and elliptic PDE's solutions

-In this section, we will address two problems, i.e., solving PDEs such as the PB equations, and fitting functions, to show the effectiveness of MscaleDNNs in the following sections.
+In this section, we will address two problems, i.e., fitting functions and solving PDEs such as the PB equations, to show the effectiveness of MscaleDNNs in the following sections.